 In many ways living in the Greater Victoria neighbourhoods and communities is the same as living in any other moderate-sized Canadian city.
 We enjoy live theatre, professional sporting events, plenty of green space and a vibrant downtown.
 However just like every city, there are some things that make Victoria so special and unique, that you just have to come see for yourself!

 Our beautiful city sits on the largest island off the Pacific Coast of continental North America.
-Our island is larger in area than many European countries and yet we have a population of around 900,000 with approximately half of us living on the southern tip in the Capital Regional District (CRD).
-Learn more cool information about the people and the place on our Island Essentials page.
+Our island is larger in area than many European countries and yet we have a population of around 850,000 with approximately half of us living on the southern tip in the Capital Regional District (CRD).
+Learn more cool information about the people and the place on our Guide to Vancouver Island page.

-The City of Victoria has a population of approximately 86,000 – the other 300,000 of us live in Greater Victoria in the municipalities of Saanich, Central Saanich, North Saanich, Sidney, Oak Bay, Esquimalt, View Royal, Langford, Colwood, Metchosin, Sooke and The Highlands.
-The bulk of those not living in the City of Victoria are located "on the Westshore" which is comprised of Langford, Colwood, Metchosin and View Royal.
+The City of Victoria has a population of approximately 86,000 – with another 300,000 of us living in Greater Victoria in the municipalities of Saanich, Central Saanich, North Saanich, Sidney, Oak Bay, Esquimalt, View Royal, Langford, Colwood, Metchosin, Sooke and The Highlands.
+The bulk of those not living in the City of Victoria are located in Saanich or "on the Westshore" which is comprised of Langford, Colwood, Metchosin and View Royal.
 Some argue that Sooke and The Highlands are also part of the Westshore, but mostly they prefer not being lumped together.

 Oh and did I mention our incredible weather?
 The region boasts the most moderate temperatures in the entire country and we get very little snow!
 And then there's our flowers - with their very own website!